awsdocs/amazon-sns-developer-guide/doc_source/message-filtering-apply.md

 ## Amazon SNS API<a name="message-filtering-apply-api"></a>

 To apply a filter policy with the Amazon SNS API, make a request to the [https://docs.aws.amazon.com/sns/latest/api/API_SetSubscriptionAttributes.html](https://docs.aws.amazon.com/sns/latest/api/API_SetSubscriptionAttributes.html) action\.
 Set the `AttributeName` parameter to `FilterPolicy`, and set the `AttributeValue` parameter to your filter policy JSON\.

+If you want to switch from attribute\-based \(default\) to payload\-based message filtering, you can use the [https://docs.aws.amazon.com/sns/latest/api/API_SetSubscriptionAttributes.html](https://docs.aws.amazon.com/sns/latest/api/API_SetSubscriptionAttributes.html) action as well\.
+Set the `AttributeName` parameter to `FilterPolicyScope`, and set the `AttributeValue` parameter to `MessageBody`\.

 ## AWS CloudFormation<a name="message-filtering-apply-cloudformation"></a>